alphagov/content-publisher/docs/adr/0007-modelling-history.md

 ### Must

-- Store full information on current and live versions of a document
+- Store full information on current and live versions of a document;
+  *because* we may need to re-present either to the Publishing API for an unexpected need or software change.
-- Consider how a revision of a document and aspects of it have state that may change
+- Consider how a revision of a document and aspects of it have state that may change;
+  *because* the concept of revision could become convoluted if it stores information that a user does not directly impact.

 ### Should

-- Have the full information for every edition that was published on GOV.UK
+- Have the full information for every edition that was published on GOV.UK;
+  *because* this will allow us the means to show a user what changed between published editions - which is needed for a variety reasons, including in some cases legal.
-- Record every change a publisher makes and have that information accessible
+- Record every change a publisher makes and allow for that information to be accessible;
+  *because* this maintains options for TimelineEntry and provides rich debugging information.
-- Consider states to be something that may change in a background job
+- Consider states to be something that may change in a background job;
+  *because* publishing can be a slow task that may be too slow for a single HTTP request, considering this up-front will be less painful than bolting it on.
-- Avoid relying on the TimelineEntry model as the sole answer to any historical queries
+- Avoid relying on the TimelineEntry model as the sole/main answer to any historical queries;
+  *because* this model is close to the user and is likely to be iterated, the closer this is coupled to modelling Documents the more difficult this becomes.

 ### Could

-- Link TimelineEntry to changes rather than storing the information twice
+- Link TimelineEntry to changes rather than storing the information twice;
+  *because* this would avoid needing to store information twice.
-- Enable a future feature to enable reverting to different points in time
+- Enable a future feature to enable reverting to different points in time;
+  *because* this could enable users to make minor changes to a live document and then recover a draft.
-- Separate related data to different tables to reduce data usage
+- Separate related data to different tables to reduce data usage *because* storing each change a user makes could be inefficient for data usage.

 ### Won’t

-- Consider the sharing of data between translations, as per [ADR-3](0003-initial-domain-modelling.md#decision)
+- Consider the sharing of data between translations, as per [ADR-3](0003-initial-domain-modelling.md#decision) *because* there is insufficient product decisions around what translation needs/expectations are.

 ## Decision